travetto/travetto/docs/MILESTONES.md

 #### Typescript Upgrade
 * Shifted codebase away from use of `any` to `unknown` where applicable (over 750 instances migrated)
+* Migrated all `private var` usages to `#var`, and aligning with class initialization changes.
-* Moving to typescripti 4.2
+* Moving to typescripti 4.3
 * Converted all available files to `.ts`, only build scripts remain in `.js`

 #### Dependency Injection Enhancements